-Content manager component 402 operating in execution environment 401 included in and/or otherwise provided by a node, such as execution environment 401 of first node 502, may provide the packaged, encoded, and/or transformed data to communications protocol component 407 via a com-out component 418.
-Com-out component 418 as described above operatively couples communications agent 402 to communications protocol component 407 according to an interface provided by communications protocol component 407 to send data in a communication according to a communications protocol.
-Communications protocol component 407 may further package and/or otherwise transform the data to send via network stack 405 for delivery via network 506 to another node, such as second node 504.
+Content manager component 402 operating in execution environment 401 included in and/or otherwise provided by 5 a node, such as execution environment 401 of first node 502, may provide the packaged, encoded, and/or transformed data to communications protocol component 407 via a com-out component 418.
+Com-out component 418 as described above operatively couples communications agent 10 402 to communications protocol component 407 according to an interface provided by communications protocol component 407 to send data in a communications protocol component 407 may further package and/or otherwise transform 15 the data to send via network stack 405 for delivery via network 506 to another node, such as second node 504.

 As described above, a communications protocol may operate via one or more nodes in a network in a network path communicatively coupling a first node and a second node.
-Exemplary path nodes include mail relay nodes, phone switch nodes, and proxy nodes such as instant messaging proxies for communicating through firewalls.
+20 Exemplary path nodes include mail relay nodes, phone switch nodes, and proxy nodes such as instant messaging proxies for communicating through firewalls.
 As indicated, proxy node 508 may operate as a path node.

-A contactee is identified for sending data in a communication.
-A contactee may be represented by a communications address in an address space of a communications 15 protocol.
+A contactee is identified for sending data in a communi- 25 cation.
+A contactee may be represented by a communications address in an address space of a communications protocol.
 In one aspect, information identifying a communications address may be received from a communicant of a communications agent in an execution environment.
-In FIG. 4, presentation controller 417 and/or a UI element handler 415, presenting and/or managing interaction with contactor 20 UI element 604a in FIG. 6A for execution environment 401 of first node 502, may receive a contactor alias in response to a user input corresponding to UI element handler 415.
-The user/communicant of execution environment 401 of first node 502 may enter a contactor alias, such as "William", via 25 a keyboard and/or select a predefined communicant alias presented in a selection UI control element via a UI element handler component 415.
-The user input may be detected by input driver 421.
+In FIG. 30 4, presentation controller 417 and/or a UI element handler 415, presenting and/or managing interaction with contactor UI element 604a in FIG. 6A for execution environment 401 of first node 502, may receive a contactor alias in response to a user input corresponding to UI element handler 415.
+The 35 user/communicant of execution environment 401 of first node 502 may enter a contactor alias, such as "William", via a keyboard and/or select a predefined communicant alias presented in a selection UI control element via a UI element handler component 415.
+The user input may be detected by 40 input driver 421.
 Corresponding input information may be routed to presentation controller 417 by GUI subsystem 423.
-30 GUI subsystem 423 operates to send presentation information to a display device via a graphics subsystem 425.
-Communication agent 403 may identify a communication address associated with the contactor alias, "William".
-Other communications address, such as for one or more contact- 35 ees, may be received similarly and/or in any suitable manner.
+GUI subsystem 423 operates to send presentation information to a display device via a graphics subsystem 425.
+Communication agent 403 may identify a communication 45 address associated with the contactor alias, "William".
+Other communications address, such as for one or more contactees, may be received similarly and/or in any suitable manner.
 In an aspect, one or more contactor and/or contactee identifiers may be determined automatically.

-Data may be sent in a communication according to a form or type of the communication and/or other attribute of the 40 communication such as a security attribute, the amount of data to be sent, a priority setting, a task setting, and the like.
-Some forms of communication do not require a session and/or a connection between nodes representing communicants in the communication in order to send data between 45 and/or among the nodes, while other forms of communication do.
+Data may be sent in a communication according to a form or type of the communication and/or other attribute of the communication such as a security attribute, the amount of data to be sent, a priority setting, a task setting, and the like.
+Some forms of communication do not require a session 55 and/or a connection between nodes representing communicants in the communication in order to send data between and/or among the nodes, while other forms of communication do.
 An email and/or instant message may use a store and forward model of delivery.
+60 may provide data to be sent in the communication to one or more content handler components 413 according to the content type(s) of the data to be sent.